TheLastCylon/ecosystem/documentation/buffereds/buffered_endpoints.md

-# Queued endpoints, what they are for.
+# Buffered endpoints, what they are for.

 ---
 ## What they are for.

 It doesn't happen often in the context of web-development.
-But with distributed systems, there are often cases where you want your application to be able to receive messages as fast as possible, and process them when there is time to do so.
+But with distributed systems, there are often cases where you want your application to be able to receive messages as fast as possible and process them when there is time to do so.

 Of course, in terms of computing, one second is a rather long time.
 So it might